KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 # Run training of SSD
 python3 ssd_train.py
 ```
+We have 3 modes for training:
+- Traning an existing SSD boject detection for a spacific dataset or new sets of parameters.
+- Training (first step fine-tuning) SSD based on an existing ImageNet classification model.
+- Training (second step fine-tuning) SSD based on an existing ImageNet classification model.
+The mode should be specified in configs/config_general.py.
 The Training module has the following 4 steps:
 1) Data preparation
 2) Preprocessing step
 3) Create SSD model
 4) Training
+The input of traning should be in /checkpoints/[model_name]
+the output of traning will besave in checkpoints/ssd_[model_name]